hakyimlab/TFXcan/enformer_predict/README.md

 - `interval_list_dir`: This folder should contain a `.txt` file for each individual you want to predict for.
 The text file containing the intervals should be named this way: `{individual_id}_{transcription_factor}_{any other information you want}.txt`, and should contain just the regions of interest listed row-wise.
 Also each region should be named thus: `chr_start_end` e.g. "chr1_4000_4020".
 This region will be expanded or resized for ENFORMER.
 - `individiduals`: The `individuals.txt` file should be a similar file as above, but should contain the individuals' ids you want to make predictions for.
 Alternatively, you can pass a list of individuals directly to the json file.
 - Parsl is used to distribute jobs across multiple GPUs.
 If not needed, you can disable parsl by toggling the `use_parsl` parameter (either "true" or "false") in the json file.
-- `batch_size`: is used so that given batches are passed to the GPUs.
+- `batch_size`: Split a list of length n into `batch_size`.
+This is used so that given batches are passed to the GPUs.
 Change this as needed.
 - `predictions_log_dir`: When predictions are made, they should be logged per individual.
 You will find the logs here.
 These prediction log files are important if there is an interruption during the running of the script.
 If the file is available, the script will not re-predict on regions whose `*.h5` files are available and whose predictions have been logged, to save time.
 If you need to force prediction, delete either the log file, or the `*.h5` prediction for that region.
 - `log_dir`: Files detailing error messages, memory consumption, and cache usage are deposited here.
 - `predict_on_n_regions`: How many regions should be predicted on?
 Valid arguments are either any number greater than 1 or "all".